feathers-studio/comptime.ts/README.md

 ## Limitations

--   Only JSON-serializable values can be returned from comptime expressions
+-   Only JSON-serialisable values can be returned from comptime expressions
 -   The evaluation context is isolated, so certain runtime features might not be available
 -   Complex expressions might increase build time significantly
 -   Type information is not available during evaluation